 One of the protective measures we can take to reduce transmission is to have smaller group and class sizes.
 We know that, unlike older children and adults, early years and primary age children cannot be expected to remain 2m apart from each other and staff.
 In deciding to bring more children back to early years and schools, we are taking this into account.
-You should therefore work through the hierarchy of measures set out in the protective measures guidance:
+Schools should therefore work through the hierarchy of measures set out in our guidance:

-- ensure parents are advised to keep children with any symptoms at home - ensure staff who are symptomatic do not attend work - frequent hand cleaning and good respiratory hygiene practices - regular cleaning of settings - minimising contact and mixing
+- avoiding contact with anyone with symptoms

+- frequent hand cleaning and good hygiene practices

+- regular cleaning of settings

+- and minimising contact and mixing